fdgbt/42_init/README.md

 I would like to thanks a lot the 42 peers (and friends) who helped me to produce this document: Hugo D., Julia A. and Julien B.
 Unfortunately only French is available for now, the content is organised as below:

-### Remerciements
+### Thanks
-### Versions du document
+### Versions of document
-### Table des matières
+### Summary

 ### Introduction
-  Vérifier le fonctionnement (status) d’un service
+  Check the operation (status) of a service
-  Aide concernant la commande “service”
+  Help with the “service” command
-  Lister tous les services installés
+  List all installed services
-  Activer un service
+  Enable a service
-  Désactiver un service
+  Disable a service
-  Réinitialiser un service (stop puis start)
+  Reset a service (stop then restart)

-### Gestionnaire de paquets
+### Packages Manager
-  Installer un paquet [package]
+  Install a package
-  Supprimer un paquet
+  Delete a package
-  Supprimer un paquet avec toutes ses dépendances logicielles
+  Delete a package with all its dependencies
-  Supprimer également les fichiers de config (purge)
+  Also delete all config files (purge)
-  Supprimer tous les paquets d’installation
+  Delete all installer packages
-  Mettre à jour tous les paquets
+  Update all packages
-  Mettre à jour un paquet en particulier
+  Update a specific package

-### Commandes Terminal utiles à l’admin. systèmes & réseaux
+### Terminal commands usefull to the sys-admin and networks
-  Les commandes basiques
+  Basic commands
-  Les commandes systèmes
+  System commands
-  Les commandes réseaux
+  Network commands
-  Les fichiers de configurations
+  Configuration files

-### Remarque
+### Comment

-### Rendre script exécutable
+### Make scripts executable

-### Installer une VM à 42 (Mac OS X)
+### Install a VM at 42 (Mac OS X)
-  Installer VirtualBox
+  Install VirtualBox
-  Installer une VM dans VirtualBox
+  Install a VM in VirtualBox
-  Installer Debian dans la VM
+  Install Debian in the VM
-  A faire une fois Debian installé
+  What to do once Debian is installed
-  Stockage de la VM
+  VM storage

 ### Network
-  01 Afficher juste les noms de la liste des interfaces réseaux
+  01 Get the list of the network interfaces of the machine without displaying any detail for these interfaces.
+Only the list of names.
-  02 Afficher les caractéristiques d’une interface réseau spécifique (ex: Ethernet)
+  02 Identify the IP address of the Ethernet interface
-  XX Afficher juste l’adresse IP de l’interface Ethernet
+  XX Display only the IP address of the Ethernet interface
-  XX Afficher l’adresse de Broadcast de l’interface Ethernet
+  XX Display the Broadcast address of the Ethernet interface
-  XX Afficher toutes les adresses IP qui font partie du même sous-réseau
+  XX Display all the IP addresses that are part of the same subnet
-  03 Afficher juste l’adresse MAC de la carte Wi-Fi
+  03 Identify the MAC address of the Wi-Fi card
-  04 Afficher la gateway par défaut dans la table de routage
+  04 Identifiy the default gateway in the routing table
-  05 Afficher l’IP du serveur DNS qui répond sur le domaine suivant : slash16.org
+  05 Identify the IP address of the DNS that responds to the following url: slash16.org
-  06 Récupérer le path complet du fichier dans lequel est écrit l’adresse IP du serveur DNS que l’on utilise
+  06 Get the complete path of the file that contains the IP address of the DNS server you’re using
-  07 Interroger un serveur DNS externe sur le nom de domaine slash16.org (ex : google 8.8.8.8)
+  07 Query an external DNS server on the slash16.org domain name (ie. : google 8.8.8.8)
-  08 Trouver chez quel hébergeur est le site de Slash16
+  08 Identify the host provider for the Slash16 website
-  09 Trouver l’IP Publique de 42.fr
+  09 Identify the public IP address of 42.fr
-  10 Afficher les différents appareils réseaux entre votre poste et le domaine slash16.org
+  10 Identify the network devices between your computer and the slash16.org domain
-  11 Trouvez grâce au résultat de la commande précédente le nom et l’IP du matériel qui fait le lien entre vous (réseau local) et l’extérieur
+  11 Use the output of the previous command to find the name and IP address of the device that makes the link between you (local network) and the outside world
-  12 Vérifiez que le serveur avec l’adresse IP 10.51.1.253 est touchable depuis votre poste
+  12 Check that the server with the 10.51.1.253 IP address is reachable from your computer
-  XX Déterminer le type de serveur 10.51.1.253
+  XX Identify the server type for 10.51.1.253 IP address
-  XX Trouvez l’IP qui vous a été assignée par le serveur dhcp
+  XX Identify the IP address assigned to you by the DHCP server
-  13 Vérifiez grâce au Reverse DNS le nom du serveur correspondant à l’IP 10.51.1.81
+  13 Use the reverse DNS to find out the name of the server linked to the 10.51.1.81 IP address
-  XX Grâce à la question précédente et au reverse DNS, retrouvez le nom de votre host
+  XX With the result of the previous question and the reverse DNS, find the name of your host
-  14 Quel est le fichier contenant les entrées locales DNS
+  14 What file contains the local DNS entries
-  15 Faites pointer intra.42.fr sur l’adresse suivante 46.19.122.85
+  15 Make the 46.19.122.85 address reroute to intra.42.fr

 ### System
   01 Fichier où se trouve la version installée de Debian